Victims of the First Anfal Genocide in Kurdistan 1988

 After the fall of the Ba‘ath regime in 2003, mass-grave investigations were conducted.
 On 17 January 2008, the remains of 358 victims of the Anfal Genocide from the villages of the Jafayati Valley and surrounding areas were exhumed near Nugra Salman and reburied with official ceremonies.

 After the fall of the Ba‘ath regime, systematic efforts began to locate, exhume, and reinter the mass graves of the victims of the Anfal Genocide.
-On 17 January 2008, the remains of 358 Anfal victims from the villages of the Doly Jafayati region and its surroundings were exhumed near Nugra Salman, identified, and ceremonially reburied in the district of Dukan.
+On 17 January 2008, the bodies of 358 Anfal victims from the villages of the Doly Jafayati region and its surroundings were exhumed near Nugra Salman, identified, and ceremonially reburied in the district of Dukan.

 In 2010, the Anfal Monument of Doly Jafayati was constructed at the burial site in Dukan.
 The names of 482 Anfal victims were inscribed on the memorial wall as a lasting testament to their memory and to the crimes committed during the Anfal Genocide.